samwarwick/token-negotiator-cypress-poc/README.md

 # token-negotiator-cypress-poc
 Proof-of-concept for testing [Smart Token Labs](https://smarttokenlabs.com/) [token-negotiator](https://github.com/TokenScript/token-negotiator) with [Cypress](https://www.cypress.io).

-**Note:** This is a minimalist technical POC to research the technical feasibility of token-negotiator user-interface testing.
+**Note:** This is a minimalist POC to research the technical feasibility of token-negotiator user-interface testing.
 It has been kept deliberately simple.
 It is not DRY and there are no abstraction layers for test steps and element locators etc.

 ## Stack